-Use the Visualize panel of Oracle Cloud Logging Analytics to present search data in a form that helps you better understand and analyze.
+Use the Visualize panel of Oracle Logging Analytics to present search data in a form that helps you better understand and analyze.

-Using the Visualization Panel
+Customize the Visualization

 Consider a situation where you’ve performed a search operation on your log data either by using the Search field or by using the target or field attributes.
 Now, you want to visualize the search results in a specific format for analysis.

-In this section, you’ll refer to the search results, and use the Visualize panel of Oracle Cloud Logging Analytics to represent the search data in the required format.
+In this section, you’ll refer to the search results, and use the Visualize panel of Oracle Logging Analytics to represent the search data in the required format.

 To visualize the search results generated for analyzing the log data over the last 30 days: